-Product Candidate Disease/Indication Phase of Development Licensor Licensed Territory MN-221 Acute exacerbations of asthma and COPD exacerbations Phase II clinical trial in emergency rooms at planned escalating doses in patients with severe, acute exacerbations of asthma completed in Q2, 2009 Kissei Pharmaceutical Worldwide, except Japan Phase II clinical trial in emergency rooms to evaluate safety and efficacy in patients with severe, acute exacerbations of asthma initiated in Q1, 2009 and ongoing; expected to be completed in the second half of 2011 Phase Ib clinical trial to evaluate the safety and efficacy in patients with stable, moderate to severe COPD completed in Q1, 2010
+Product Candidate Disease/Indication Phase of Development Licensor Licensed Territory MN-221 Acute exacerbations of asthma and COPD exacerbations Phase 2 clinical trial in emergency rooms at planned escalating doses in patients with severe, acute exacerbations of asthma completed in the second quarter of 2009 Kissei Pharmaceutical Worldwide, except Japan Phase 2 clinical trial (CL-007) in emergency rooms to evaluate safety and efficacy in patients with acute exacerbations of asthma initiated in the first quarter of 2009.
+On March 21, 2012 we announced completion of the 176 patient enrollment of the Phase 2 MN-221-CL-007 clinical trial.
+We expect trial results in the second quarter of 2012.
+Phase 1b clinical trial to evaluate the safety and efficacy in patients with stable, moderate to severe COPD completed in the first quarter of 2010.